lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

         textureSampler = new TextureSampler(device, 1);
         projMatrixUniform = new VulkanBuffer(device, GraphConstants.MAT4X4_SIZE, VK_BUFFER_USAGE_UNIFORM_BUFFER_BIT,
                 VK_MEMORY_PROPERTY_HOST_VISIBLE_BIT);
-        projMatrixDescriptorSet = new MatrixDescriptorSet(descriptorPool, matrixDescriptorSetLayout, projMatrixUniform, 0);
+        projMatrixDescriptorSet = new DescriptorSet.UniformDescriptorSet(descriptorPool, uniformDescriptorSetLayout, projMatrixUniform, 0);
     }
     ...
 }
 ```

 First we create the descriptor set layouts.
 Once we have those, we can create the descriptor pool.
-In this case we will create just one descriptor for a single texture and a single descriptor for the projection matrix.
+In this case, we will create just one descriptor for a single texture and a single descriptor for the projection matrix.
 We also create a texture sampler.
 Warning note: If the uniform could be updated in each frame, we would need as many descriptors as swap chain images we have.
 If not, we could be updating the descriptor set contents while still being used in rendering another frame.
 We also create a map, that we will use for the textures.
 We will store the descriptors associated to each texture indexed by the file used to load it.

 Going back to the `ForwardRenderActivity` constructor, the projection matrix only will be updated when resizing and when that occurs we will not be drawing anything, so it is safe to have just one.
 We initialize the buffer associated to the projection uniform by calling the `copyMatrixToBuffer` method from the `VulkanUtils` class: